tiltowait/Keyboardio-Model01-Firmware/README.md

 A simple shortcut to invoke 1Password Mini (Cmd+\ on my system.).

+### `KEY_VS_TERM`

+Invokes the built-in terminal for VS Code (custom keyboard shortcut, `Ctrl+Alt+\``).

 ## Notes

-Some of the plugins are arguably removable, namely NumPad, MouseKeys, and LED-Stalker.
+Some of the plugins are arguably removable, namely NumPad and MouseKeys.

 Qukeys is currently used for only a single key (tap Alt for Enter, or hold for Alt).
-A simpler solution, such as a macro, might be better.
+A simpler solution may be possible.

+[`Kaleidoscope-HostPowerManagement`](https://github.com/keyboardio/Kaleidoscope-HostPowerManagement) is currently disabled because of a bug in upstream.
+I will be revisiting it sometime in the future.

+## Special Thanks

+Thanks to algernon not only for the `Makefile` and builder, but also for inspiration for the structure of this repo.